gaultier/blog/making_my_debug_build_run_100_times_faster.md

       ABCD = _mm_shuffle_epi32(ABCD, 0x1B);
     ```
     It's nifty because we can copy the data in and out of SIMD registers, while also doing the endianness conversion, in one operation.
 And this approach also works from a SIMD register to another SIMD register.
 - Typical SIMD code processes the data in groups of N bytes at a time, and the few excess bytes at the end use the normal SIMD-less code path.
-Here, we have to deal with an additional grouping: SHA processes data in chunks of 64 bytes and the last chunk is padded to be 64 bytes if it is too short.
+Here, we have to deal with an additional grouping: SHA1 processes data in chunks of 64 bytes and the last chunk is padded to be 64 bytes if it is too short.
 Hence, for the last short chunk we use the SIMD-less code path.
 We could try to be clever about doing the padding, and re-using the SIMD code path for this last chunk, but it's not going to really make a difference in practice when we are dealing with megabytes or gigabytes of data.

 ### The code